ej-sanmartin/Palindrome-Checker/README.md

 # Palindrome-Checker
 Program that checks for palindromes.
-Created while completing freecodecamp
+Created while completing freecodecamp.
+Also, the program checks for palindromes ignoring punctuation, case, non alphanumeric characters, and spacing.